 It Enables In-house Staff to Focus on Core Tasks

-It can help lawyers concentrate on the activities/tasks they perform best without worrying about the jobs they lack skills for or interest in.
+It can help lawyers concentrate on the activities/tasks they perform best without worrying about the jobs they lack skills for or are interested in.
 It allows them to focus on and perform legal tasks they like to do and perform even better.

 Relieves Work Pressure